MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Ensure that your new scale rule is displayed.

-#### Review

-In this exercise, you created a container app that meets the following requirements:

-- is deployed to VNET1/ACASubnet
-- pulls an image from Azure Container Registry
-- authenticates using the managed identity
-- uses Container App to connect to a Service Bus instance using the .NET client type
-- the app can run up to two replicas, where scaling is based on HTTP scaling rules

-To verify that your configuration meets the specified requirements, complete the following steps:

-1. In the Azure portal, ensure that your Container App resource is open.

-1. On the left-side menu, under Settings, select **Continuous deployment**.

-1. Verify that the expected values are selected:

-    - Repository source: **Azure Container Registry**
-    - Registry: the name of your Container Registry (for example: acrapl2003cah)
-    - Image: **aspnetcorecontainer**

-1. Close the Container App page.

-1. Open your Container App Environment resource.

-1. Verify that your Container App uses the proper subnet as follows:

-    - On the Overview page, verify that Virtual Network is set to **VNET1**.
-    - On the Overview page, verify that Infrastructure subnet is set to **ACASubnet**.

-1. In the Azure portal, open PowerShell.

-1. Run the following command:

-    ```azurecli
-    az containerapp connection show [--connection]
-                                    [--name]
-                                    [--resource-group]

-    ```

-    For example:

-    ```azurecli
-    az containerapp connection show --connection servicebus_b2a10 --name aca-apl2003 --resource-group RG1
-    ```

-1. Verify that the targetService properties match the specified configuration.

-1. To verify your HTTP scale rule, run testing software to simulate 10,000 concurrent HTTP requests and ensure that container replicas are created.

 ### Exercise 6: Configure continuous integration by using Azure Pipelines

 In this exercise, you deploy a container app from an image in the Azure Container Registry to the Azure Container Apps platform.